Wills Week

 Research shows that 98% of Canadians make donations in their life.
 Planning for a legacy gift in your will ensures that your dreams and aspirations for the community continue beyond your lifetime.
 Working with ECF can help individuals and families build funds that reflect their interests.

-ECF was pleased to present this year’s Wills Week from October 3 – 7.
-Recordings of each session are available in the dropdown menu below.
+ECF presented this year’s Wills Week from October 2 – 6.
+Access the recorded sessions in the dropdown menu below.

-This session provides a general overview of things to keep in mind when preparing your estate plan and addresses common questions for wills and other documents that affect your estate.
+These “Wills & Estates 101” sessions provide a general overview of things to keep in mind when preparing your estate plan and address common questions for wills and other documents that affect your estate.
+Even if you plan to tune into one of our theme-specific webinars, this overview provides a great context and groundwork to better understand the specific issues addressed in those other sessions.

+When writing/updating your will, you will want to be sure to plan for the impact taxes will have.
 Planning to reduce or defer taxes is an essential part of estate planning and administration.
-This session will address many commonly asked questions and will present tax planning options for you to discuss with your family and advisors.
+You will want to contemplate the potential tax liability, how it will be paid, and also provide your executor(s) with the tools and flexibility they need to prepare the tax returns and administer the estate in a tax-effective and efficient manner.
+This presentation will address many commonly asked questions and will present tax planning options for you to discuss with your family and advisors.

 To learn more about Wills Week and how to leave a lasting legacy, contact our Donor Services Team by phone at 780-426-0015 or via email at tgleason@ecfoundation.org.